How to Use Pinterest for Business: Strategic Beginner’s Guide

 • Board: Groups of categorized Pins — you might want to group Pins by holidays, product type, different types of inspiration, etc.

-• Catalog: Your product feed
+• Catalog: Your product feed.

-• Collection ads: Slideshow or video content that appears as ‘Similar products’ for users seeking out product Pins similar to yours
+• Collection ads: Slideshow or video content that appears as ‘Similar products’ for users seeking out product Pins similar to yours.

-• Pin: An image or video shared on Pinterest
+• Pin: An image or video shared on Pinterest.

-• Pinning: The act of posting Pins to Pinterest
+• Pinning: The act of posting Pins to Pinterest.

-• Verified Merchant Program: Gives your business account a verified ‘check’ that appears on your profile to increase trust with consumers and Pinners
+• Verified Merchant Program: Gives your business account a verified ‘check’ that appears on your profile to increase trust with consumers and Pinners.

 • Video Pins: A single video with a cover image.

-• RePin: Reposting an existing Pin to your account
+• RePin: Reposting an existing Pin to your account.

-• Rich Pins: These Pins pulls in information from your website to produce three types of rich Pins — product Pins (product availability from your site), article pins (blog posts), and recipe Pins (recipe details).
+• Rich Pins: These Pins pulls in information from your website to produce three types of rich Pins — product Pins (product availability from your site), article pins (blog posts) and recipe Pins (recipe details).

-• Shopping ads and Pinterest Shop: Paid ads that appear on user’s feeds that include availability, pricing, and reviews
+• Shopping ads and Pinterest Shop: Paid ads that appear on user’s feeds that include availability, pricing and reviews.

 • Try On Pins: This feature is only available in select regions, but it allows users to virtually try on products via mobile.